 Additionally, students can clearly see how technology will be used in real-situations, making prep work more real and applicable.
 “It’s a great way to provide potential test takers with not only the knowledge and skills they need but a confidence booster as well,” Bryan said.
 “Learners can say: ‘I’ve seen this concept enough different times that I feel very confident about actually performing it in the test.’.”

-how to bring performance-driven learning and evidence-based skills validation to life.
+How to bring performance-driven learning and evidence-based skills validation to your organization.

 Now is the time for organizations to leave behind completion-based training methods and towards evidence-based learning.
 Creating learning/training opportunities that leverage this methodology enable organizations to not only identify skills gaps, but create targeted, adaptive and hands-on skills development opportunities.